SalapakaLab-SIMBioSys/SMFS-Identification/README.md

 ## ❖ Results

-Deep learning model automates the isolation of single-molecule measurements, significantly enhancing data processing efficiency.
-The time re- quired to extract meaningful statistics from single-molecule SMFS trials is reduced from a day to under an hour.
+All deep learning models automates the isolation of single-molecule measurements, significantly enhancing data processing efficiency.
+With our deep learning approach, the time required to extract meaningful statistics from single-molecule SMFS trials is reduced **from a day to under an hour**.

 Our model (PemNN) achieves state-of-the-art performance, outperforming five baseline methods on both simulated and experimental datasets.
 It attains nearly 100\% accuracy across all simulated datasets and an average accuracy of $79.6 \pm 5.2$\% on experimental datasets, using only ~30 training samples, surpassing baseline methods by 11.4\%.
 Notably, even without expert annotations on experimental data, the model achieves an average accuracy of $72.0 \pm 5.9$\% when pre-trained on corresponding simulated datasets.